Smilosuchus: Description

 Like all phytosaurs, Smilosuchus had the nostrils close to the top of its head.
 The rostral crest and nasal bulge supporting these raised nostrils was larger in Smilosuchus than in many other phytosaurs.
-Its skull was extremely large, up to 155 cm long, although estimates for the overall length vary from 7 m to 12 m.
-The jaws are very short and broad and the teeth are heterodont, with large tusks at the anterior of the mouth for impaling prey and more blade-like teeth for slicing flesh closer to the back of the mouth.
+Its skull was extremely large, up to 155 cm long, although estimates for the overall length vary from 7 m The jaws are very short and broad and the teeth are heterodont, with large tusks at the anterior of the mouth for impaling prey and more blade-like teeth for slicing flesh closer to the back of the mouth.
 The tusks are mounted on a bulge at the tip of the snout present in nearly all phytosaurs.
 Its squamosal processes are short and deep, indicating a powerful bite.
 This coupled with its large size (it is one of the largest known phytosaurs) suggests that it hunted large prey such as Placerias.

 Phylogeny

 Below is a cladogram from Stocker (2012):